Dickson County Jail

 *Please note: We advise you not to register a phone number that rings to a switchboard in order to ensure that you receive your notification.

-To add funds to an Inmates’s Commissary click the button below:
+To add funds to an inmate's COMMISSARY click the link:

 Inmate Allowed Items